FarsetLabs/member-handbook/rooms/workshop/induction.md

 The [Anet A8](https://all3dp.com/1/anet-a8-3d-printer-review-diy-kit/) is a much simpler beast, and was purchased by a member and then donated to the charity in mid 2018.

-It is operated via an [OctoPrint](https://octoprint.org/) server hosted on a Raspberry Pi sitting beside it
+It is operated via an [OctoPrint](https://octoprint.org/) server hosted on a Raspberry Pi sitting beside it.

+It's accessible onsite from [http://octopi.local](http://octopi.local) with the credentials `user:`:`clubmate`

 (it occasionally has a Microsoft LifeCam attached to it for [timelapses](https://www.youtube.com/watch?v=o6OuZbBSXiU))